Amdrija/ostep/Virtualization/adressSpaces.md

 # The Abstraction: Address Spaces

+How can the OS build this abstraction of a private, potentially large address space for multiple running processes (all sharing memory) on top of a single, physical memory?

 ## Address Space

 - The address space of a process contains all of the memory state of the